 Tone is hard to read via email—so it’s only logical that we tend to use exclamation points to sound friendly.

-Here are some of the most common words and phrases we use exclamation points with.
+Some of the most common words and phrases we use exclamation points with

 - Thank you!

 - Good day!